 7 Incredible countries you’ll explore on the Danube River

 In Central and Eastern Europe, you’ll find some of the most spectacular landscapes, architecture—castles, churches and war memorials—as well as some of the most colorful, inviting cultures in the world.
 But what’s the best way to see it all?
 An AmaWaterways cruise down the Danube River, of course.
+With a River Cruise your hotel travels with you and you just enjoy the scenery along the way.

 The journey begins with a guided tour through the beautiful medieval city of Nuremberg where you’ll see the Imperial Castle, the famous town wall and the legendary fountain of the Market Square.
 For history buffs, there’s a guided tour of the city’s most significant WWII sites, including the Documentation Center Nazi Party Rally Grounds, and the Nuremberg Trials Memoriam and Courtroom 600 (if the courtroom is not in session).